Predict D.C. and London: The Fight Against Ransomware Enters a New Phase

 - Strategic Guidance for Security Resilience: Cyber leaders like Craig Rice from Cyber Defence Alliance and Dusan Vignjevic from Siemens shared practical approaches to improve detection, response, and infrastructure resilience

-Read on for detailed recaps from the D.C. and London Predict events, and sign up to get links to the on-demand video content as soon as it’s available.
+Read on for detailed recaps from the D.C. and London Predict events, and click here to access the on-demand video content from the D.C.
+Predict event, and sign up to get content for London Predict as soon as it's available

 Jump to Predict D.C. highlights │ Jump to Predict London highlights